alexbasson/talks/app/modular-monoliths/script-ruby.md

 - Primary Adapters, which invoke an operation in the policy, and then
 - Secondary Adapters, implementing interfaces from the policy.

 So for example, you might have an API module, which is an adapter, and that is a primary adapter because the thing that it does is that it exposes some endpoints, and in the handlers for those endpoints, it invokes corresponding operations defined by the policy.
-The `WidgetRepository` adapter that I was just describing that accomplishes the `WidgetRepository` role by integrating with the database, is a secondary adapter because it implements an interface defined by the policy.
+The `MoveRepository` adapter that I was just describing that accomplishes the `MoveRepository` role by integrating with the database, is a secondary adapter because it implements an interface defined by the policy.

 And then the third kind of module